Livtencity (Maribavir)

 Used For

-treating post-transplant cytomegalovirus (CMV) infection and disease in adults
+treatment of cytomegalovirus (CMV) infection in adults post-transplant

 How Taken